sauloaguiar/sauloaguiar.github.io/_posts/2018-04-12-Uber-Hack-Fortaleza.md

 During the previous weekend I participated in Uber’s hack Fortaleza edition.
 The hackathon was as a 30hr solution contest and the topic was urban mobility. <!--more-->
 I’m going to write about my learning experience during the event.
 My effort here is to summarize all the learning and not exactly talk about the event in general.

 Even though Uber was organizing the event, we were asked to propose solutions regardless of the company product.
-We had these criteria to be followed.
+We had these criteria to be followed:

 	1. Creativity
 	2. Applicability
 	3. Disruption